-This blog post may be an unpopular opinion among some people (Hint: Chiropractors).
-Nonetheless, I feel it is a very important topic to discuss due to the number of times it comes up.
+The title of this blog post, Your Chiropractor Can Not Fix your Mallet Finger, may be an unpopular opinion among some people (Hint: Chiropractors).
+Nonetheless, I feel it is a very important topic to discuss due to the number of times I have been asked.

-Over many years working in the field of hand and arm rehabilitation, I think it is time to address this question I’ve heard over and over again and that is:
+Over many, many years working in the field of hand and arm rehabilitation, I think it is time to address this question I’ve heard over, and over again, and that is:

 Can My Chiropractor Fix My Mallet Finger?

 The quick answer is a very robust “No!”.
 However, hear me out because there is a lot more to it.